AlaskaAirlines/AuroDocsSite/src/content/markdown/philosophy.md

 ### Simple

 Just as our guests appreciate a straight-forward and simplified airport experience, a clear and concise digital experience eliminates confusion and ensures confidence.
-Less fluff means enabling guests to achieve their goals with ease.
+Less fluff helps guests achieve their goals with ease.

 We leverage alignment, hierarchy, contrast, proximity, and space to clearly present content and functionality.

 ### Consistent
 We give our guests and employees confidence by designing experiences that are predictable and familiar within and across our platforms.
 The same solution to the same problem is applied across our experiences to strengthen user recognition and speed delivery.

 We balance evolution and consistency by reflecting, iterating and constantly improving.